-- The majority of pulsars have been discovered with Parkes and many of these are more accessible to LBA than other VLBI arrays. - The DiFX software correlator has demonstrated capability to operate in pulsar gating modes.
+- The majority of pulsars have been discovered with Parkes and so these pulsars are accessible to LBA. - The DiFX software correlator has demonstrated capability to operate in pulsar gating modes.

 - Require at least four LBA blocks each including 20cm observations per year. - Accurate pulsar ephemerides are available from Parkes monitoring. - VLBI capability for ASKAP (tied array capability, hydrogen maser standard).